New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 A video editor timeline with automation indicators

-The important distinction - one most articles blur - is between generation and assembly.
+The important distinction, and the one most articles blur, is between generation and assembly.
 Generation means creating net-new pixels with a model (Runway, Sora, Pika).
 Assembly means arranging pre-made or templated assets programmatically (Renderly, Creatomate, Shotstack).
 Both are "automation."
 They have very different cost curves, quality profiles, and failure modes.

-Most "AI video" coverage conflates the two.
-For business use cases - ads, product demos, personalized outreach, localization - assembly almost always wins on consistency and cost.
+Most "AI video" coverage still conflates the two.
+For business use cases like ads, product demos, personalized outreach, and localization, assembly almost always wins on consistency and cost.
 Generation shines when you genuinely need novel footage that doesn't exist yet.

 Why Automate?
 The ROI Case for 2026

-The cost collapse is the headline, but the speed story matters just as much.
-A 60-second marketing video used to take 13 days; now it takes 27 minutes.
-That doesn't just save money - it changes what marketing can do.
+The cost gap is the headline.
+The speed story matters just as much.
+An agency video cycle runs six to twelve weeks from brief to delivered file; a template render returns in under five minutes.
+That doesn't only save money, it changes what marketing can attempt.
 Campaigns can react to news the same day.
 Sales reps can personalize outreach on demand.
 Product teams can ship a demo video with every release note.

-There's a second-order effect that's easy to miss: AI-assisted creators are producing 5–10x more video than their 2024 counterparts (LTX Studio, 2026).
-Output multiplies, which means more experiments, more learning, more winners.
-The teams that automate don't just save money — they compound faster.
+There's a second-order effect that's easy to miss.
+When the marginal cost of a variation approaches zero, output multiplies, and more output means more experiments, more learning, more winners.
+Teams that automate don't only save money.
+They compound faster.

-We rebuilt Renderly's own onboarding videos as a templated pipeline last quarter.
+We rebuilt Renderly's own onboarding videos as a templated pipeline in Q1 2026.
 The old process: three days of edits per variation.
-The new process: a 14-line JSON payload and a render takes about 90 seconds.
+The new process: a 14-line JSON payload, and a render takes about 90 seconds.
 We went from 4 language variants to 19 in one afternoon.
-That's the real story of automation - not cheaper videos, but videos that would otherwise never exist.
+That's the real story of automation, and it isn't cheaper videos.
+It's videos that would otherwise never exist.

-For the deeper economic breakdown, see our video API vs. traditional production cost comparison.
+For the deeper economic breakdown, see our video API vs. traditional production cost comparison, and for the narration workflow specifically, our walkthrough of adding an AI voiceover to a listing video.

 The Three Architectures of Automated Video